tloredo/SummerSchool2024-IntroBayes/README.md

 # SummerSchool2024-IntroBayes
-Introduction to Bayesian data analysis content for Center for Astrostatistics (CASt) Summer School, June 2024
+*Introduction to Bayesian data analysis* lecture slides and supplementary content for the Penn State University Center for Astrostatistics (CASt) [19th Summer School in Statistics for Astronomers](https://sites.psu.edu/astrostatistics/su24/),  June 2024